looksocial/gofpdf/README.md

 the tests complete.

 Please note that these examples run in the context of a test.
-In order run an example as a standalone application, you’ll need to examine [fpdf\_test.go](https://github.com/looksocial/gofpdf/blob/master/fpdf_test.go) for some helper routines, for example `exampleFilename()` and `summary()`.
+In order run an example as a standalone application, you'll need to examine [fpdf\_test.go](https://github.com/looksocial/gofpdf/blob/master/fpdf_test.go) for some helper routines, for example `exampleFilename()` and `summary()`.